 Dogs don’t appreciate a lot of distraction once they are in the water – in fact, it can cause them to panic and forget what they were doing.
 It’s a good idea to start in an area that is as quiet as possible.
 Ensure your dog is leashed at all times while beginning this new adventure, your pup might get into a lot of trouble in a new area or might just get too far away from you in the water.
 Only remove the leash after your dog has shown you that he/she can swim without help.
-Also make sure they are returning to you every time when you call them back before removing the leash.
+Also, make sure they are returning to you every time when you call them back before removing the leash.

 Personal protection dogs for sale especially love water.
 If your dog is wary of going close to big bodies of water, small pools can be a training step.
 Most dogs would not pass up a drink from a kiddie pool on a hot summer’s day, and they might realize they want a little more of that fresh, cold water.

 Your protection dog will feel much more comfortable if they can walk next to you while they are in the water.
-First, get your pup used to getting their feet wet.
+First, get your pup used to get their feet wet.
 Take a few steps, watching how your dog reacts to the sensations.
 If everything goes well, fasten the life vest around your dog and walk further into the water.

-Some dogs get reluctant their first couple times around water.
+Some dogs get reluctant their first couple of times around water.
 It is a huge body of water and it makes them feel extra small.
-Try bringing a couple toys or treats to see if those will help.
+Try bringing a couple of toys or treats to see if those will help.
 Make sure to keep your voice high and praise your pup when they touch the water.
 Be sure you are praising the hard work your pup is doing.
 It’s okay to enter the water gradually, you know the water is far enough when your pup begins to paddle to float.
 Feel free to use your arm to support your pup under their belly if they look like they could benefit from a little more help.
 The extra support will give your dog encouragement and incentive to start paddling both her back and front legs.

 Encourage your pup to use their back legs too, because they will become worn out quickly if they only rely on their front legs to move around in the water.
 Make sure you keep supporting your dog until it’s clear they’re happy and comfortable in the water.
 If they’re using all four legs to swim, this is a very good sign that your dog is happy and enjoying the experience.
 If your pup begins to struggle or panic, move backward and try the shallow water again.
 Dogs also need to gain composure and calm down when they are in a state of panic.